MorrellLAB/PopGenTheory/README.md

 # PopGenTheory Discussion Group

-Meeting times are **Fridays from 1:30 PM-2:30 PM** in 409 Borlaug Hall.
+Meeting times are **Fridays from 1:30 PM-2:30 PM**.
+We will be meeting via Zoom Video but can reserve a room if needed.

 ### What is this discussion group?
 - Informal discussion centered on Population Genetics, Evolutionary Genetics, and Quantitative Genetics Theory